Coastal Estuary Management Plan

 Eurobodalla Shire Council and coastal management specialists Salients are currently preparing the Coastal Estuary Management Plan for Moruya River, Mummaga Lake and Wagonga Inlet.
 This is a standalone plan for the management of our estuaries and shouldn’t be confused with Eurobodalla’s Open Coast Coastal Management Plan.

 Under the NSW Coastal Management Act 2016 having a certified Coastal Management Program enables access to NSW Government funding to protect, manage and maintain our coastal estuaries.
 The program will be delivered in five stages:

 - Stage one (complete): Prepare a scoping study to identify key issues and the range of technical assessments required.

-- Stage three: Develop strategies to protect our estuaries and maintain the values held by our community that are associated with estuaries.
+- Stage three (in progress): Develop strategies to protect our estuaries and maintain the values held by our community that are associated with estuaries.
 Council will host drop-in sessions to seek community ideas and feedback to determine what solutions best align with these values.
 For example, early consultation identified good water quality, access for recreation and sporting activities, and maintenance of natural beauty as key community values.